 Note: OPM method reflects a time to liquidity of two years and volatility of 45.0%.
-Source: Capitalization table data per PitchBook.

 - In the OPM and waterfall methods, the enhanced rights and privileges of the senior securities generally make them more valuable than more junior securities.
-After estimating the total equity value of the company as of the valuation date, the waterfall method subtracts the value of the preferred classes and allocates the residual to common shareholders.
-The waterfall method is useful when a liquidity event is imminent or for an early-stage company that has made no material progress on its business plan.
-However, the CSE method reflects the company's securities converted into common stock; thus, any differences in rights and privileges in a company's different classes of equity are ignored. - Notice how the Series G is under the original issue price of \$69.07 from the September 2021 financing for both the OPM and CSE methods.
-This is due to the equity value deterioration from roughly \$25 billion at the last round valuation (on a CSE basis) down to \$8 billion today. - Method weighting is also important in security valuation.
-This can be based on a number of factors, such as business stage, growth profile, company performance, and ultimate progress toward an exit event.
+However, the CSE method reflects the company's securities converted into common stock; thus, any differences in rights and privileges in a company's different classes of equity are ignored.
+While this assumption may be appropriate if a company sells or IPOs at a sufficiently high value, it may fall apart if the value of the company declines and is then sold or liquidated as shown below. - Notice how the Series J is under the original issue price of \$303.15 from the December 2021 financing for both the OPM and CSE methods.
+This is due to the equity value deterioration from roughly \$7 billion at the last round valuation (on a CSE basis) down to \$4.8 billion today. - Method weighting is also important in security valuation.
+This can be based on a number of factors, such as business stage, growth profile, company performance, and, ultimately, progress toward an exit event.
 Has the board of directors set a plan for IPO or M&A?
 Have investment bankers been hired?
 Ultimately, this is based on expectations at the given valuation date.